 The first time we heard her wheezy heart beating…

-Unlike most German girls, she was neither tidy nor reliable, so we knew very well that she was going to need a lot of love, affection and money, before she was ready to be our Overland house on wheels.
-Now, the only thing remaining was the seemingly simple task to return her to the UK for the aforementioned, and much-needed, tender, loving, care.
+Unlike most German girls, she was neither tidy nor reliable, so we knew very well that she was going to need a lot of love, affection and pots of money, before she would be ready to be our Overland house on wheels.
+Next, was the seemingly simple task of returning her to the UK for the aforementioned, and much-needed, tender, loving, care.
 What could go wrong?

 The return to the Motherland

 With the new plates fitted, and not withstanding some initial wrong side of the road shenanigans, we were finally on our way!
-Now, just the small matter of the 605 km to Calais, and the 21.55 P&O Ferry to Dover patiently waiting for us.
-We had almost exactly 9 hours to drive, what should take us no more than 6 hours.
+Now, just the trivial matter of the 605 km to Calais, and the 21.55 P&O Ferry to Dover, patiently waiting for us.
+We had almost exactly 9 hours to drive a distance should take us no more than 6 hours.
 It should have been plenty of time… you would have thought.

 Jon is, thankfully, highly experienced in the skilled art of keeping an ageing Defender on the road, and, as it turned out, proved to be worth his weight in gold.
 Armed with slightly more than my usual tool kit of a large hammer and a can of WD40, we were ready for anything.
 Unfortunately, we didn’t have long to wait to be reminded of the old adage that ‘Land Rovers have been turning drivers into mechanics since 1947’.

-The fuel cut off solenoid had failed in the closed position (a common fault, thanks to Land Rover), so with no diesel flowing, we were going precisely nowhere.
+The fuel cut off solenoid had failed in the closed position (a common fault it seems, thanks to Land Rover), so with no diesel flowing, we were going precisely nowhere.
 Thankfully, Jon is a veteran of many a 300tdi powered adventure, and knew exactly how to get us going again, and coincidently, it would involve the direct application of our trusty large hammer…

 After some precision hammering, Jon removed the errant solenoid housing, but only after considerable swearing and knuckle damage.
 An auxiliary wire was run from the fuel pump to a permanent live feed under the bonnet to bypass the closed cut-off valve, and restore the vital diesel flow.